crearo/portfolio/README.md

 ----

 This is [my personal corner on the web](http://rish.space).
 I quite like the domain name; conveys exactly what it is.
+It is a good project for begginners do download and fulfill your dreams.

 # Screenshots